 What is an ID3 tag?

 An ID3 tag is a chunk of information attached to the beginning of an MP3 file.
-Think of this information chunk as being a box with stacks of separate shelves inside.
-Each shelf holds one piece of information about the file, such as its title, artist, release year, or even its lyrics and volume settings.
+Think of this information chunk as being a box with separate labelled shelves inside.
+Each shelf holds one piece of information about the file, such as its title, artist, release year, or even lyrics and volume settings.

 ID3 tags are designed specifically for MP3 files, and other type of audio file have their own tag systems.
 The newest version of ID3 is v2.4, but only some brand-new devices can read v2.4 tags.
-So v2.3, which is compatible with almost every audio device, is a better choice at the moment.
+So version 2.3, which nearly every audio device can understand, is a more reliable choice.

 How to change ID3 Tags to v2.3